Universiteit Leiden

 Programme structure

-The study programme includes four specialisation core courses, one general course, a thesis preparatory course, three electives, two seminars and the final Master's thesis.
-For a more detailed programme and an overview of all the possible electives, please check the Prospectus.
+The study programme includes four core courses specific to our specialization (History, Institutions, Law, and Economics of the European Union), one core course in the broader IR programme (Regions in World Politics), a thesis preparation course, three electives, the EU Seminar, and the final Master's thesis.
+For a more detailed programme and an overview of all the possible electives, please check the Prospectus

 Internship

-You have the opportunity to do an internship at an organisation in the Netherlands or abroad.
+You have the opportunity to undertake an internship at an organisation in the Netherlands or abroad.
 This experience is highly valued within international organisations.
 Organisations that our students have interned at include:

 • Dutch Ministry of Defense